 - Identify the differences between qualitative and quantitative research methods.

-- Explain how each method can be used in business and academia.
+- Explain how each type of research method can be used in business and academia.

 - Analyze how and why lifestyle trends evolve.